kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

 }
 // IPAddress represents an IP address configuration type IPAddress struct {
-    // IPAddressReservation to reserve for these cluster nodes.
+    // Addresses to reserve for these ports.
     // for eg: can be carved out of a VRF IP Range.
-    IPAddressReservation string `json:"ipAddressReservation"`
+    Address string `json:"address"`
     // VLANs for EM API to find by vxlan, project, and metro match then attach to device.
 OS userdata template will also configure this VLAN on the bond device
     VXLANIDs []string `json:"vxlan_ids,omitempty"`
     // UUID of VLANs to which this port should be assigned.